-- 12.1.
-Any application for Government approval to borrow money and subsequent arrangements for a loan must be authorised by the full council and recorded in the minutes.
-All borrowing shall be in the name of the council, after obtaining any necessary approval. - 12.2.
-Any financial arrangement which does not require formal borrowing approval from the [Secretary of State/Welsh Assembly Government] (such as Hire Purchase, Leasing of tangible assets or loans to be repaid within the financial year) must be authorised by the full council, following a written report on the value for money of the proposed transaction. - 12.3.
+11.1.Any application for Government approval to borrow money and subsequent arrangements for a loan must be authorised by the full council and recorded in the minutes.
+All borrowing shall be in the name of the council, after obtaining any necessary approval.

+- 11.2.
+Any financial arrangement which does not require formal borrowing approval from the Secretary of State (such as Hire Purchase, Leasing of tangible assets or loans to be repaid within the financial year) must be authorised by the full council, following a written report on the value for money of the proposed transaction. - 11.3.
 The council shall consider the requirement for an Investment Strategy and Policy in accordance with Statutory Guidance on Local Government Investments, which must written be in accordance with relevant regulations, proper practices and guidance.
-Any Strategy and Policy shall be reviewed by the council at least annually.

-- 12.4.
-All investment of money under the control of the council shall be in the name of the council. - 12.5.
-All investment certificates and other documents relating thereto shall be retained in the custody of the RFO. - 12.6.
+Any Strategy and Policy shall be reviewed by the council at least annually. - 11.4.
+All investment of money under the control of the council shall be in the name of the council. - 11.5.
+All investment certificates and other documents relating thereto shall be retained in the custody of the RFO. - 11.6.
 Payments in respect of short term or long-term investments, including transfers between bank accounts held in the same bank, shall be made in accordance with these regulations.

-13. Income
+12. Income

-- 13.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 13.2.
+- 12.1.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 12.2.
 The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
-[The RFO] shall be responsible for the collection of all amounts due to the council. - 13.3.
-Any sums found to be irrecoverable and any bad debts shall be reported to the council by [the RFO] and shall be written off in the year.
-The council's approval shall be shown in the accounting records. - 13.4.
+The RFO shall be responsible for the collection of all amounts due to the council. - 12.3.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
+The council's approval shall be shown in the accounting records. - 12.4.
 All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
-The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6. {The RFO shall ensure that VAT is correctly recorded in the council's accounting software software and that any VAT Return required is submitted form the software by the due date}.
-OR {Any repayment claim under section 33 of the VAT Act 1994 shall be made {quarterly where the claim exceeds [£100] and} at least annually at the end of the financial year.} - 13.7. {Where significant sums of cash are regularly received by the council, the RFO shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash.} - 13.8. {Any income that is the property of a charitable trust shall be paid into a charitable bank account.
-Instructions for the payment of funds due from the charitable trust to the council (to meet expenditure already incurred by the authority) will be given by the Managing Trustees of the charity meeting separately from any council meeting.} contract based on signed certificates from the architect or other consultant engaged to supervise the works.
+The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 12.5.
+Personal cheques shall not be cashed out of money held on behalf of the council. - 12.6.
+The RFO shall ensure that VAT is correctly recorded in the council's accounting software and that any repayment claim under section 33 of the VAT Act 1994 shall be made quarterly where the claim exceeds £100 and at least annually at the end of the financial year. - 12.7.
+Where significant sums of cash are regularly received by the council, the RFO shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash. - 12.8.
+Any income that is the property of a charitable trust shall be paid into a charitable bank account.
+Instructions for the payment of funds due from the charitable trust to the council (to meet expenditure already incurred by the authority) will be given by the Managing Trustees of the charity meeting separately from any council meeting.

-14. Payments under contracts for building or other construction works
+13. Payments under contracts for building or other construction works